 My first yoga class was at sixth form college in 1988.
 From then on yoga became a life-long practice.
 To start off with, I practised at home avidly with the help of Iyengar’s Light on Yoga.
 I also had a Lynn Marshall Yoga record (yes a yoga LP!) which I discovered in a charity shop.
 Apparently, Lynn did a lot to spread the word about yoga in the 1970s.
 She had a programme on ITV, which I missed, unfortunately, I was probably watching Scooby Doo instead!

 I continued my regular practice of yoga throughout my teens and twenties.
-It was the only way I knew how to stay relatively comfortable in my body and mind.
-It didn’t occur to me to become a yoga teacher until my early thirties.
-I had a very keen interest in natural health therapies (which helped me recover from chronic asthma and bronchitis) but I couldn’t decide on which complementary therapy to study and practice full time.
-One day it dawned on me that yoga was my therapy.
+Yoga became my main support for creating comfort in my body and mind.
+However, it didn’t occur to me to become a yoga teacher until my early thirties.
+By this time I had developed a keen interest in natural health therapies.
+I was deeply inspired by naturopathy, which enabled me to recover completely from chronic asthma and bronchitis.
+Consequently, this led me to work full-time in the Haelan Centre, a whole food store and complementary health clinic.
+However, I couldn’t decide on which complementary therapy to study and practice full time.
+Finally, one day it dawned on me that yoga is my therapy.

 Anatomy In Motion Gary Ward, October 2018

 Pregnancy, Post Natal and Mums and Bubs Training, Bliss Baby, November 2015